 Oregon State University is a public research and land-grant institution that U.S. News & World Report ranked at #64 among the best public schools for 2020.
 Oregon State University offers an applied biotechnology graduate major.
 This is a two-year program with course topics like microbial genetics, eukaryotic molecular genetics, and cell signaling and development.

 Northwestern University in Evanston, IL

-Northwestern University is a private research school that U.S. News & World Report ranked tied at #12 among national universities for 2017.
+Northwestern University is a private research school that U.S. News & World Report ranked at #9 among national universities for 2020.
 The university is home to a Master of Biotechnology program that integrates processing engineering and life sciences with hands-on research in the field.
 At the end of the program, students will be prepared to pursue a doctoral program or for work in the biotechnology industry.

 Stark State College in North Canton, OH

 Stark State College offers distance learning opportunities.
-Washington Monthly ranked the school 24th on its list of best two-year colleges for adult learners in 2016.
 The school offers an associate's degree in biotechnology as well as a biotechnology career enhancement certificate.
 Coursework includes genetics, chemistry, and biotechnology instrumentation.

 Top Biotechnology Schools

 Let's review a few other schools that offer biotechnology programs.

 |Southern Illinois University||Bachelor's and master's degree offered||Edwardsville, IL|